TritonDataCenter/rfd/rfd/0035/README.md

 By adding code to the library, the work required to support tracing of new programs is minimized.
 Simplifying the use of tracing in programs this way also ensures that it is done correctly.

+Moving things like the individual headers we use into the libraries also allows us to change these without modification to application code.
+Application code needs to have instrumentation turned on once and then the library handles all the details.
+If we want to change so that tracing goes to a separate 3rd party system we should be able to do that without further modification to the application code.

 #### Low Overhead